 Okay, you’ve got off-street parking!
 Next hoop – have you got a suitable space to locate a charging point?
 And does your existing household wiring, consumer unit (fuse box) have the capacity to add an extra 32-amp or 16-amp circuit?
 Time to find a suitably qualified electrician, hopefully, they should give you the answers and advise on the maximum output charger you could install.

 What do EV charger points costs to install?

 At the moment, there are grants to install chargers, currently they cost around £500 with the government grant, dependent on the suitability of your current wiring.
 How far your charge point is from the consumer unit could affect the installation costs too.
 Talking to your local electric car dealer would be a good place to start to get a feel for the costs, and potential incentives to install a charger.

 Another thing to consider is where you store the cable when not charging.
 Putting the cable back in and out of the car every time you charge it is a real pain, they are difficult to coil, get dirty and wet in winter and then take up space in the boot.
 I’ve found the best solution is to have a second cable permanently connected to the charging point, with the cable which came with the vehicle — which isn’t usually long enough anyway, stored in the car, for those occasional ‘away from home’ charges.

 How long does it take to charge an electric car?

-Most EV owners tend to charge at home overnight, a 220/240 volt 16-amp charging point will take approximately 6/8 hours flat to full, and a 32-amp charging point can charge an in around 3½/5 hours –Be warned – some electric cars are not capable of being charged up quickly!
-So make sure you check.
+Most EV owners tend to charge at home overnight, a 220/240 volt 16-amp charging point will take approximately 6/8 hours flat to full, and a 32-amp charging point can charge an in around 3½/5 hours – be warned – some electric cars are not capable of being charged up quickly!
+Make sure you check.
 Charging from a standard 13-amp is an option if you have an outside socket, but this will extend the charging time to 8 to 12+ hours.
 Charging times can be much longer if you’ve a car with a large capacity battery.

 Remember to plug it in – getting into the electric driving habits!